yc-kang/EESM5900V/README.md

 - **Semester:** 2024/25 Fall

 ### Assignment Overview
-This repository contains the submission files for Assignments of the course EESM5900V, it's only for reference & learning purposes
+This repository contains the submission files for Assignments of the course EESM5900V, it's only for reference & learning purposes (Please do not copy!)